We at Intito respect your privacy and apply the EU General Data Protection Regulation (Regulation 2016/679 EU, the “GDPR”) to our operations.

 You can find out more about Leadfeeder’s data protection policies at https://www.leadfeeder.com/privacy/.

 We rely on digital services provided by external service providers when processing personal data.
-Such services are subcontracted in terms of the GDPR and include e.g. email, data storage, website hosting, digital co-working space, service management platform, email marketing platform, CRM, webinar platform, etc. These services are governed by separate service agreements between us and the service provider, and we remain responsible for the personal data processed through them as data controllers.
+Such services are subcontracted in terms of the GDPR and include e.g. email, data storage, website hosting, digital co-working space, service management platform, marketing automation platform, CRM, webinar platform, etc. These services are governed by separate service agreements between us and the service provider, and we remain responsible for the personal data processed through them as data controllers.

 We do not share your personal data with other commercial partners.